 - African-American having origins in any black racial groups of Africa (not of Hispanic origin)

 - Hispanic whose origin is from Mexico, Puerto Rico, Cuba, Central and South America, or Hispanic cultures or descents

-- Asian/ and Pacific Islanders whose origin is from Japan, China, the Phillippines, Vietnam, Korea, Samoa, Guam, U.S. Trust Territories of the Pacific, Northern Marianas, Laos, Cambodia, Taiwan, India, Pakistan and Bankladesh
+- Asian and Pacific Islanders whose origin is from Japan, China, the Philippines, Vietnam, Korea, Samoa, Guam, U.S. Trust Territories of the Pacific, Northern Marianas, Laos, Cambodia, Taiwan, India, Pakistan and Bangladesh

 - Native American having origins in any of the American/Alaskan Indians, Eskimos, Aleuts, and Native Hawaiians.
 All American/Alaska Indians must be documented members of a federally recognized tribal entity.